MarangelyRosas/Budget-App-Frontend/README.md

 ## This is the Budget-App-Front-End deployed URL address:
 To see the app [Click Here](https://dashing-brigadeiros-2dfa10.netlify.app)
 ```
-This is the Project deployed URL: https://dashing-brigadeiros-2dfa10.netlify.app
+This is the Front-End deployed URL: https://dashing-brigadeiros-2dfa10.netlify.app
 ```